Trading Education Center

 Cross-Market Arbitrage

-When one major market is closed, others may move independently.
+When one major market is closed, others move independently.
 ADRs and international ETFs can provide opportunities.

 Post-Holiday Returns

-Frequently Asked Questions About Global Market Hours
+Frequently Asked Questions

-Q: What are the best hours to trade stocks?
+What are the best hours to trade stocks?

-Q: Can I trade stocks outside regular market hours?
+Can I trade stocks outside regular market hours?

-A: Yes, most brokers offer extended hours trading including pre-market (4:00-9:30 AM EST) and after-hours (4:00-8:00 PM EST) sessions.
-However, liquidity is lower and spreads are wider during these periods.
+Yes, most brokers offer pre-market (4:00-9:30 AM EST) and after-hours (4:00-8:00 PM EST) sessions.
+NYSE is also expanding toward 22-hour trading.
+Liquidity is lower and spreads wider during extended hours.

-Q: How do market holidays affect trading?
+How do market holidays affect trading?

-Q: How do I trade international markets from the US?
+How do I trade international markets from the US?

-Q: What is the follow-the-sun trading strategy?
+What is the follow-the-sun strategy?

-Q: How do currency fluctuations affect international investments?
+How do currency fluctuations affect international investments?

 Trading & Market Hours Glossary